zakirsajib/The-Frontlash/README.md

 #### Does this theme support any required plugins?

-* FrontLash includes support for Infinite Scroll in Jetpack.
+* FrontLash includes support for Infinite Scroll in Jetpack
-* Unyson.
+* Unyson
 * Instagram Feed
 * Advanced Custom Fields
 * Ninja Forms